How to set up MTD-compatible digital records from scratch

 Introduction

-For sole traders and landlords earning over £50,000, Making Tax Digital for Income Tax Self Assessment (MTD ITSA) kicks off on 6 April 2026.
-It’s essential to prepare by setting up digital records that comply with HMRC guidelines.
+For sole traders and landlords with earnings over £50,000, Making Tax Digital for Income Tax Self Assessment (MTD ITSA) is set to begin on 6 April 2026.
+It's important to prepare in advance by establishing digital records that align with HMRC guidelines to avoid any last-minute rush.
+The transition to digital record-keeping is not just about compliance; it also streamlines your financial management processes, making it a valuable step for your business operations.

 Understanding digital records

-Under MTD ITSA, HMRC requires all income and expenses to be recorded digitally.
-This means using approved software to capture data and transmit it to HMRC without manual re-keying.
+Under MTD ITSA, HMRC mandates that all income and expenses be recorded digitally.
+This requirement means using approved software to capture data accurately and efficiently, ensuring that information is transmitted to HMRC without manual re-keying.
+This not only reduces errors but also saves time in the long run.

 Essential digital records